logo

 This suggests that the owner's role in training and care directly impacts the dog's behavior and perceived cleanliness, challenging the idea that dogs are inherently 'dirty.'
 It’s essential for pet owners to recognize how their actions shape their pets’ habits.

-A redditor quickly replied that a dog's scent will vary from one to the other and it's okay to prefer one animal over another
+A Redditor quickly replied that a dog's scent will vary from one to another, and it's okay to prefer one animal over another.

-A redditor quickly replied that a dog's scent will vary from one to the other and it's okay to prefer one animal over another
+A Redditor quickly replied that a dog's scent will vary from one to another, and it's okay to prefer one animal over another.

 makeawishcuttlefish